 Young was first drafted into the Majors in 2003.
 He played for the Tampa Bay Rays from 2006 before being traded to the Minnesota Twins prior to the 2008 season.

-Young stayed with the Twins until last season where he was ...
+Young stayed with the Twins until last season where he was traded to ...